yasershahi/bluestream/README.md

 - Common GNOME extensions removed for a cleaner experience
 - Optimized systemd timeout settings

+> **Notice:** After first boot, the flatpak-replace-fedora-apps service will automatically remove applications installed from the Fedora Flatpak repository and replace them with their Flathub versions.
+Consider that this process will use additional internet traffic to download the Flathub versions of those apps.

 ## Post-install Steps (Optional)

 After installing BlueStream, you may want to perform some additional setup for a better experience: